andrasq/node-qibl/README.md

 ### clist = new qibl.Clist( )

 Efficient minimal circular list implemented with an Array, supporting just `push`, `shift` and `length`.
-The list can grow without limit, but the array space freed when removing elements is not reclaimed.
+The list can grow without limit, but the array space freed when removing elements is not reclaimed (use `list.resize()` to free unused storage space).
 This is a stripped-down version of the very efficient [`qlist`](https://npmjs.org/package/qlist).

 It is much much _much_ faster to push/shift off a circular list than a nodejs array once the array